IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/modal-panels.md

 A modal panel is a floating panel that blocks all other user interaction until it has been dismissed.
 They are used to display information that:

-- Needs attention from the user, because it presents instructions or critical information.
+- Needs attention from the user because it presents instructions or critical information.
 - Requires information in order to continue with a service or workflow.

 Modal panels interrupt a user's workflow by design.
 When active, a user is blocked from the task